pastorryanhayden/blog/source/_posts/2023-08-23-why-your-pastor-has-that-edge.md

 So many of these pressures are tied to a model and view of ministry we unconsciously embrace as young men, where the people who really matter are the "great men" and where we strive to be like them and we think we do not matter unless we can build a big ministry.
 But ministry isn't about building a big name for yourself, it is about ministry, about serving other people.
 When we make it about ourselves it turns toxic and often ends in us using people instead of serving them.
 Root out this weed wherever it pops up.
 ### Stay close to the Lord.

 Ministry is not a substitute for living the Christian life.
-You must walk with the Lord just like you are encouraging other to.
+You must walk with the Lord just like you are encouraging others to.
 You must learn to find your worth in Christ and not in what others think of you.
 ### Recognize and overcome the fear of man.

 Many of the pressures on this list have as their root cause a desire to be accepted and admired by others.
 Nearly everyone struggles with this.
 The answer to this is fearing God more.
 As Ed Welsch writes in *When People are Big and God is Small* "When we have God in His proper place, we need people less and can love people more."
 You have to get over yourself.
 That's a tough hike, and a lot of preachers never make it.